 South Indian Cuisine

-South Indian Cuisine is both unique and distinct from that of the North Indian Cuisine.
-South Indian cuisine is also quite diverse and varied and has a perfect blend of different spices.
+South Indian Cuisine is notably distinct from that of North India.
+Delicacies of the south make more use of chillies and spices and almost always include rice.
 These dishes are much loved by food lovers from all parts of the world.
 Idli, Dosa, Appam, Medu Vada, Rava Upma, Uttapam, and sambhar are some of the most popular dishes that are quite popular and loved all over the country.

 The Diversity in Indian Cuisine

-India is a land of diversity, and this is also reflected in the cuisine of the country.
-From the Chole Bhature to the Rava Upma, the dishes are varied and diverse.
+India is a land of diversity, and this is definitely reflected in the cuisine of the country.
+From the Chole Bhature to the Rava Upma, the dishes are remarkably diverse.
 For instance, the delicacies prepared in the northern part of the country differ widely from that of the southern part of the country.
-Even within a state, specific regions have their own food culture, which might differ from that of the other parts of the state.
-Each delicacy prepared in the country has its distinct flavor and is unique in its own way.
+Even within a state, specific regions have their own food culture, which contradict that of the other parts of the state.
+Each cuisine prepared in the country has an exotic flavor and is special in its own way.